spiffe/spiffe/standards/SPIFFE_Filesystem_Delivery.md

 knows where to find the additional credential folders, and in which circumstances they should be used.

+Because the credential folder contains sensitive credentials, provisioning systems SHOULD ensure that their contents do not appear on physical disks or in automatic backups.

 ### 2.1 Credential Bundle {#credential-bundle}

 A credential bundle file contains the application's private key and certificate